gguibon/FaceEmojis/README.md

 # Resources

-This is a first readme for the resoures but we plan to make if available on ORTOLANG (part of CLARIN) with better documentation.
+This is a first readme for the resoures but we plan to make if available on ORTOLANG (part of CLARIN) with more detailed better documentation.

 ## Resource 1: Embeddings models